TakayasuNasu/resume/partials/work-experience.md

 ### **Senior Web Developer** - Strawbag inc. / Tokyo, Japan (November 2014 - October 2016)

-- Created a CI system that combined **Bitbucket, Wercker, and Slack** to support development when I built a job-search management site using the **php Slim** framework.
+- Created a CI system that combined **Bitbucket, Wercker, and Slack** to support development when I built a job-search management site.
 - Cooperated and built some web applications with the Chinese coworker.
 That's when I supported him by creating task management, specification explanations, sample code, and documentation.

 ### **Junior Web Developer** - BTM inc. / Tokyo, Japan (April 2013 - October 2014)